gravitational/teleport/examples/self-hosted-databases/redis-cluster/README.md

 ## To setup
 1. `make init` to generate self-hosted certs and export Teleport database client CA.
 1. `make up` to launch the docker containers with `docker-compose`.
 1. `make dump` to see a sample database definition.
-Add this to your database service.
+Add this to your Database service.

 ## To connect
 ```bash